rberends/ZoeyLottieTest/README.md

  Check out the repo.
 Open as project with Android Studio.
 Press build.
 Send build to a device or virtual machine.

 ## To test right now:
- Download the APK in the .apk folder.
+[Download the APK](ready/lottie.apk).
 Install on a virtual machine or device.

 ## Animate
 Press the floating play button to see animation.
 It will call AnimationView.playAnimation() in FirstFragment.
 See the layout.xml of the fragment on how to place this view.